MicrosoftDocs/PowerShell-Docs/gallery/concepts/script-prerelease-support.md

 Uninstall-Script: The '-AllowPrerelease' parameter must be specified when using the Prerelease string in MinimumVersion, MaximumVersion, or RequiredVersion.
 At line:1 char:1
-+ Unnstall-Script TestPackage -RequiredVersion 1.9.0-beta
++ Uninstall-Script TestPackage -RequiredVersion 1.9.0-beta
 + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     + CategoryInfo          : InvalidArgument: (:) [Uninstall-Script], ArgumentException
-    + FullyQualifiedErrorId : AllowPrereleaseRequiredToUsePrereleaseStringInVersion,Uninnstall-script
+    + FullyQualifiedErrorId : AllowPrereleaseRequiredToUsePrereleaseStringInVersion,Uninstall-script

 C:\windows\system32> Uninstall-Script TestPackage -RequiredVersion 1.9.0-alpha -AllowPrerelease